 • Visa status unknown

-Possession of Denmark visa however does not guarantee entry to Denmark.
-The final decision is made on a point of entry to Denmark on conditions that “The traveler can justify the purpose and conditions of the intended stay, and has sufficient means of subsistence, both for the duration of the intended stay and for the return to his or her country of origin or transit to a third country into which the traveler is certain to be admitted, or is in a position to acquire such means lawfully” and other security conditions.
+Possession of Denmark visa, however, does not guarantee entry to Denmark.
+The final decision is made on a point of entry to Denmark on conditions that “The traveller can justify the purpose and conditions of the intended stay, and has sufficient means of subsistence, both for the duration of the intended stay and for the return to his or her country of origin or transit to a third country into which the traveller is certain to be admitted, or is in a position to acquire such means lawfully” and other security conditions.
 “The requirements of a visa for short-term stays … do not involve employment or any self-employed activity”.
-Finally, “the traveler must have travel insurance that covers, for a minimum of €30,000, any expenses incurred as a result of emergency medical treatment or repatriation for health reasons”.
+Finally, “the traveller must have travel insurance that covers, for a minimum of €30,000, any expenses incurred as a result of emergency medical treatment or repatriation for health reasons”.

 Contact the Embassy of Denmark in your home country for more details about Denmark visa

 We hope that your Denmark job search has been successful and you have a Denmark visa with Denmark work permit too.
 So, if your Denmark cover letter and Denmark CV are ready, you may distribute them to your future employers and start preparing for a Denmark job interview.